mnoble23/intelligent-rostering-system/README.md

 - Holidays/time-off integration
 - Skill-based coverage rules
 - Preference-aware optimization
-- Constraint-programming style optimization for better global fairness
+- Better global fairness objectives on top of the existing constraint-programming solver

 ## License
 This project is licensed under the MIT License.